jgnewman/maplescript/README.md

 ## Error handling

 MapleScript's technique for error handling is built on the event system and allows you to decouple your "trys" from your "catches".

+The `m:attempt` function takes an event channel and a function to execute.
+If that function throws an error, the error will be caught and signaled along the event channel.

 ```
 (make failer []